 Photo taken at the Wisborough Green BKA teaching apiary in June 2015.

-The two nucs in the front (arrowed) have been made up a few days earlier from the parent colony, whose stand can just be seen behind the front nuc box.
-They have been moved further apart on their way to new stands.
+The two nucs in the front have just been made up from the parent colony, whose stand can just be seen behind the front nuc box.

 The parent colony has been moved out of the photo to the right.

-In the background you can see a number of queen mating nucs. d) Fill boxes "B1" and "B2" with comb.
-Nuc boxes must be filled, otherwise if there is a nectar flow any space will quickly be filled with wild comb, which is a nuisance.
+d) Fill boxes "B1" and "B2" with comb.
+Nuc boxes MUST be filled, otherwise if there is a nectar flow any space will quickly be filled with wild comb, which is a nuisance.